globaldev/standards/languages/php.md

 * Avoid ternary operators except in very simple cases.
     If the condtion of the ternary is complex use an `if` statement, it better expresses intent
 * **NEVER** nest ternary operators.
-* **NEVER** call a method as the true/false branch of a ternary operator!, they are for assignment.
+* **NEVER** call a method as the true/false branch of a ternary operator where not assigning and using the result!, they are for assignment.
+* Return a ternary only in *very* simple cases, otherwise use an `if` statement
 * Don't nest multiple calls inside each other deeply, use an intermediate value with a *good* name.
 * Use intermediary value assignment to express intent clearly, the goal isn't brevity, it's clarity
 * Setup and know how to use `xdebug`